contrastsecurity/developer.contrastsecurity.com/docs/how-it-works/index.md

 # How it works

-Automated tools give developers accurate security context at different phases of development without the need to become a dedicated security expert.
+Contrast provides automated tools that work on or in your code to find security flaws at different stages of development.

 Choose the part of development that you are securing:

 ![Diagram of components](how-it-works.png)